 I live in MInnesota and when we have harsh snow storms and/or thunderstorms we mainly stock up on nonperishable foods because we don’t know how long roads will be closed for and also we get a few cases of bottled water.

-Stay safe and keep us updated on how you’re doing!posted over 1 year ago
+Stay safe and keep us updated on how you’re doing!posted almost 2 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When stylelove07 reaches 200 Chic Points, she will be in the Style Council!

 I live on the east coast in Pennsylvania, and it is quite bad.
 The power has been out since 9 o’ clock last night.
 My family has to stay at my grandmother’s house because there is no heat or anything.
 Two trees fell right across the street from me.
 I hope everyone is safe.posted about 2 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.